containernet/containernet.github.io/index.md

 ```

 # [](#installation)Installation
 Containernet comes with three installation and deployment options.
+You can find further documentation and help in the [wiki](https://github.com/containernet/containernet/wiki).

 ## Option 1: Bare-metal installation
 Automatic installation is provided through an Ansible playbook.
 Requires: Ubuntu **16.04 LTS**.